-Clackamas County will pay fifty percent of the cost of a monthly all-zone Tri Met pass or the option of one or two 10-ticket books of two-hour tickets.
+Clackamas County will pay half of the cost of a monthly all-zone Tri Met pass or the option of one or two 10-ticket books of two-hour tickets.
 Employees will pay their portion through a pre-tax payroll deduction.
 Participating employees must complete a payroll deduction authorization form prior to participating in the program.
 Employees may begin or end their participation in the program at any time by submitting a completed cancellation form with a minimum of six weeks advance notice.

 - Transit Assistance Program (EPP 57)